Bird fact sheets | Field of Mars EEC

 Australian magpie fact sheet

-A black-and-white bird that walks on grass looking for insects and sometimes swoops when protecting its nest.
+A black-and-white bird that walks across grass looking for insects and other small animals.

 Australian raven fact sheet

-A large all-black bird found in cities and bush, known for its loud calls and clever behaviour.
+A large black bird known for its loud calls, clever behaviour and varied diet.

 Butcherbird fact sheet

-A bird with a strong beak that eats insects and small animals.
+A songbird with a strong hooked beak that catches insects and small animals.

 Dusky moorhen fact sheet

-A dark waterbird with a red bill that swims in creeks and wetlands.
+A dark waterbird with a red bill that swims in creeks, ponds and wetlands.

 Powerful owl fact sheet